lexuancuong/dotfiles/README.md

 If you have some problem with YCM after run the script, you can restart YCM server by this command:

     :YCMRestartServer

+(Optional) If you want to change color of blue background color, you can change line ... in `~/.oh-my-zsh/themes/agnoster.zsh-theme` to:

+    prompt_segment 39d $PRIMARY_FG ' %~ '

 Please raise some issues if you have a better plugin or approach for me.